kofaysi/nautilus-hash-check/README.md

 This script validates file hashes (MD5, SHA256) and adds emblems to files in Nautilus.

 ## Features
-- Validates hashes using `.md5sum` and `.sha256sum` files.
+- Validates hashes using `.md5sum`, `.sha256sum`, `.sha1sum` and `.sha512sum` files.
+- Applies `emblem-hash-verified` to verified files.
+The files are not validate repeatedly.
-- Applies `emblem-shield` to verified files.
+- Applies `emblem-hash-error` to verified files.
+The files may be validated repeatedly.

 ## Requirements